 A story of courage, friendship and love

-During the difficult weeks, Dan witnesses a savage beating, dragging him into a sinister world that has consequences for all.
+During a dramatic, demanding month, Dan witnesses a savage beating, dragging him into a sinister world that has consequences for all.

 Humorous, poignant and life-affirming, When the Mist Clears is a delightful, contemporary story of grit, camaraderie and love in the shadow of adversity.